 When ADCL is read, the ADC Data Register is not updated until ADCH is read.
-Consequently, if the result is left adjusted and no more than 8-bit precision (7-bit + sign bit for differential input channels) is required, it is sufficient to read ADCH.
+Consequently, if the result is left adjusted and no more than 8-bit precision is required, it is sufficient to read ADCH.
 Otherwise, ADCL must be read first, then ADCH.